kasperrt/wiretyped/README.md

 A universal fetch-based, typed HTTP client with error-first ergonomics, retries, caching, SSE, and Standard Schema validation.

-Runs across browser, Node, Bun, and worker runtimes with a small, composable API and predictable failure modes.
+Runs across browser, Node, Bun, Deno, and worker runtimes with a small, composable API and predictable failure modes.

 ## Why